DigiScore/neoscore/doc/core_concepts/headers_and_footers.rst

 This overlay function is then run every time a new page is created.
 As a reminder, :obj:`.Document` creates pages on demand whenever accessed through :obj:`.Document.pages`, so overlay functions only apply to pages created `after` they're assigned.
 Consequently, if you want a page overlay to apply to all pages in your document, you should assign your overlay function at the top of your script, right after calling :obj:`.neoscore.setup`.
 On the other hand, this can be leveraged to disable or change overlays throughout your document.

-For the common use-case of a simple header and footer, neoscore provides a built-in overlay function generator with :obj:`.simple_header_footer`.
+For the common use-case of a simple header and footer, neoscore provides a built-in overlay function generator with :obj:`.page_overlays.simple_header_footer`.

 .. rendered-example::